Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Algorithm description

-As the $Y_i$'s are discrete we cannot suppose that they are the output of a neural network which weights are optimised by applying a stochastic gradient descent (SGD).
-One idea to overcome this difficulty is to suppose that at each time step $t_i, i \in \{0,\ldots, N\}$, the discrete variable $Y_i$ follows a Bernoulli distribution conditionally on $X_{t_i}$.
-In a non Markovian framework, one could consider that the probability for $Y_i$ to be equal to 1 is a function of all the values of $X_{t_j}$ for $j \leq i$.
-In this case, one could use a Recurrent Neural Network to parameterise this function.
-In order to consider the different constraints on the sequence $(Y_i)_{i=0,\ldots,N}$, the law of $Y_i$ depends also on the realisations of $Y_j$ for $j \leq i-1$.
-The parameter of the Bernoulli distribution is parameterised by a neural network $\mathbb{NN}$ defined on $\left[0,T\right] \times \mathbb{R}^{d} \times \Theta$ where $\Theta$ represents the sets in which the bias and weights of the neural network lie.
+As the $Y_i$'s are discrete we cannot assume that they are the output of a neural network which weights are optimised by applying a stochastic gradient descent (SGD).
+To overcome this difficulty, one can randomize $Y$ and consider that at each time step $t_j, j \in \{1,\ldots, N\}$, the discrete variable $Y_j$ is a Bernoulli distributed random variable conditionally on $\mathcal{F}_{t_{j}} \cup \sigma(Y_i, i \leq j-1)$ (and $\mathcal{F}_{t_{0}}$ if $j=0$).
+The Bernoulli distribution parameter depends on the state variable of our control problem.
+This state variable, denoted $S_{t_j}$, is \begin{itemize} \item $X_{t_j}$ in the case of a Bermudan option, that is with only one execution date, \item $(X^1_{t_j}, \ldots, X^d_{t_j}, \sum_{i=0}^{j-1} Y_i,D_j)$ when there are constraints \eqref{eq:constraintsum} and \eqref{eq:constraintdelay}. \end{itemize} Of course, one can adapt the state depending on the constraints (for instance if there is no delay constraint \eqref{eq:constraintdelay}, the state is $(X^1_{t_j}, \ldots, X^d_{t_j}, \sum_{i=0}^{j-1} Y_i)$).
+In a non Markovian framework, one could consider that the probability for $Y_j$ to be equal to 1 is a function of all the values of $X_{t_i}$ for $i \leq j$ and $Y_i$ for $i \leq j-1$.
+In this case, one could use a Recurrent Neural Network to parameterise this function but we do not consider this case here.
+The Bernoulli distribution parameter, which is $\mathbb{P}(Y_{j} = 1 | S_{t_j})$ is parameterised by a neural network $\mathbb{NN}$ defined on $\left[0,T\right] \times \mathbb{S} \times \Theta$ and taking values in $\mathbb{R}$ where $\mathbb{S}$ is the state space and $\Theta$ represents the sets in which the biases and weights of the neural network lie.
+The neural network architecture is described in Section \ref{sec:architectureoptimal}.
+The parametrization is then the following: